vmware/vmware-aria-operations-integration-sdk/README.md

   No collection result was found.
   No collection result was found.
-  All validation logs written to '/Users/squirogacubi/code/aria_ops/libs/integration-sdk/management-packs/test/logs/validation.log'
+  All validation logs written to '/Users/user/management-pack/test-management-pack/logs/validation.log'
   ```
-  As seen above, the Exception is mentioned as the reason for the collection error, and the `No collection result was found` message is also show.
+  As seen above, the Exception is mentioned as the reason for the collection error, and the `No collection result was found` message is also shown.
-  using collection error message along with the `adapter.log` can help trace the cause of the issue.
+  Using the collection error message along with the `adapter.log` can help trace the cause of the issue.
 </details>